0xundef/OLE-Syncalendar/README.md

 # OLE Syncalendar - Chrome Extension

-A Chrome extension that intercepts and imports calendar events from the HKMU OLE(Oline learning Environment) calendar to others like Google calendar or Outlook canlendar, etc.
+A Chrome extension that intercepts and imports calendar events from the HKMU OLE (Online Learning Environment) calendar to others like Google calendar or Outlook calendar, etc.

 ## Features